Skip to content

 About This Site

-I am Angelo, a postdoctoral researcher in innovation management at ESADE Business School.
-I am also the director of research at Embiggen Consulting.
+I am Angelo, an assistant professor in innovation management at ESADE Business School.
 In this blog, I share my learning adventures.

 Recent Posts